ARM-software/arm-enterprise-acs/README.md

 and SBBR specifications.
 These tests are further described in detail.

 ## Release details
- - Code Quality: REL v1.0
+ - Code Quality: REL v1.0 staging
  - The result of a test should not be taken as a true indication of compliance.
 There is a possibility of false positives and false negatives.
  - For certification of ARM Enterprise ACS, ARM licensees can contact ARM directly through their partner managers.